The Home Design Process – A Little Like Writing a Term Paper

 Now it’s time to start working the bugs out of that design.

 Before a book is published, the editor reviews a galley proof.
 It’s the last chance to tweak the story, check references, and look for mistakes and misspellings.

 Your “final” preliminary design is when you’ll do a last thorough review of the design before the construction drawings are started.

 Make sure everything’s the way you want it now – making significant changes after this stage can be time-consuming and expensive.

 When you’re certain the design is exactly what you want (including the estimated construction cost), your Architect will start preparing the construction drawings.
 You’ll probably make a few adjustments here, too, but they should be relatively minor.

 Books are published in the United States at the rate of almost 800 per day.
 That’s 300,000 writers furiously typing away every year, each hoping to write the next Harry Potter.

-New homes are built at almost twice that rate; some are good designs and some are not so good.
-The better home designs –like the more successful books – come from designers who follow a clear design process; who think the design through carefully; and who follow the same steps that good writers use to make compelling stories.
+Better home designs –like successful books – come from designers who follow a clear design process; who think the design through carefully; and who follow the same steps that good writers use to make compelling stories.